 1 Plug and play applications

-    This is by far the most common type product.
-It’s an off the shelf handheld device that connects to your car.
-Choose from a preloaded map menu to upload to your car. (what I’ll cover here).
+This is by far the most common type of product.
+It’s an off-the-shelf handheld device that connects to your car.
+Choose from a preloaded map menu to upload to your vehicle. (what I’ll cover here).

-    Alternatively, many tuners sell a cable connector and software, the owner uses their own laptop to perform the upload.
-It’s more cost effective and if you run into an issue, you can connect to the tuners help center for remote repairs.
+Alternatively, many tuners sell a cable connector and software.
+The owner uses their laptop to perform the upload.
+It’s more cost-effective, and if you run into an issue, you can connect to the tuners help center for remote repairs.

 A variation on this product is the ability to download your car’s current map and send it to a tuner for modification as per your personal requests and have it emailed back to you for upload via laptop or handheld device.

 At the other end of the table are the geek types that like to play with every parameter of the car and write code.
 Some build their own standalone ECU.
 This obviously isn’t advised unless you are familiar with coding and intimate with how a car engine works.